 Honey & Cheese Pairing Guide

 Honey is not something you would usually associate with cheese, however the sweetness is a perfect contrast to the saltiness of cheese.
-Just like cheese, honey has many depths and variations of flavour, dependent on where they’re made.
-To accomplish the best combination, honey should be used to elevate the flavour and add an additional flavour element.
+Just like cheese, it has many depths and variations of flavour, dependent on where they’re made.
+To accomplish the best combination, it should be used to elevate the flavour and add an additional flavour element.

 This is a great way to change up your cheese boards over the festive period.
 Amongst the many parties, dinners and celebrations, many guests are underwhelmed by the usual offerings.
 Adding honey to your cheese board will not only enhance the flavours, but spark new conversations.
 You may even discover a new pairing.